 Write a personal letter – We have seen this done successfully in Brisbane.
 Buyer’s who try to find an emotional connection with the seller can sometimes pull on the heartstrings of a seller and convince them to choose their offer.

 Consider waiving the right to a “Cooling Off” period – if your buyer is certain about the purchase this is also possible.

 Be flexible with other conditions – understanding the seller’s circumstances will help to align any additional special conditions in their favour.
 For example, rent-back clauses can be useful when the seller has not yet bought elsewhere – so get to know the motivation behind the sale!

 The Multiple Offer Process can be overwhelming for many buyers, but understanding the process often helps to provide more confidence.
 Being able to position an offer favourably, even outside of price, can often be the difference between buying and missing out.

-favour of sellers, because the high volume of buyers searching for a property now outweighs
+The high volume of buyers searching for a property

 Brisbane is a market whereby the majority of residential property sales occur by private treaty.
 This

 means a property is listed for sale on the major real estate portals, and once buyers have seen the